 Next came a Lego line called Lego Friends, which appealed to young girls and fought the perception that only boys could play with the building blocks.
 But in 2014, when “The Lego Movie” hit theaters, things really started to change.
 The movie and its products helped Lego get the revenue boost it needed to overshadow Mattel in 2014, according to the Journal.
 Thanks to innovative products and a successful string of movies, Lego is more than just a toy now — it’s also a cool franchise.

 According to Box Office Mojo, “The Lego Movie” grossed more than $469 million worldwide.
 Its sequel, “The Lego Batman Movie,” grossed $311 million worldwide.
-And according to the company’s 2017 annual report, net company profit was $7.8 billion.
+According to the company, their revenue was $15.7 billion during the first 6 months of 2020.

 It’s hard to imagine, but in the late 1990s, Apple was on the verge of bankruptcy.
 Fortunately for the company, one of Apple’s biggest competitors — Microsoft — rescued Apple from collapse by forking over millions.

 According to Bloomberg, Microsoft’s $150 million investment helped Apple get the money it needed to change the technology space.
-In fact, it might be fair to say that, thanks to Microsoft, Apple is one of the world’s most valuable and innovative brands.
-With a brand value of $182.8 billion, Apple is currently the No. 1 company on Forbes’ most valuable list for the eighth year in a row.
+Apple is now the most valuable brand at $612 billion.

 But give Apple some credit for its success; the company reinvented itself as more than just a Mac maker.
 Its handheld devices — from the Apple Watch to iPhones to iPads — have brought the company to an entirely new level.